MapleStory: Characters

 Explorer characters start on Maple Island and begin as a Beginner class.
 The Beginner is able to advance into one of the five classes: Warrior, Bowmen, Magician, Thief, and Pirate.
-After choosing their class, further class progression is only allowed within the scope of the first class advancement with advancements at level 30, 60, 100, and 200.
-Three separate classes, under the adventurer branch, are created differently from normal Adventurers: Dual Blade (Thief), Kinesis (Magician) and Cannoneers (Pirate).
+After choosing their class, further class progression is only allowed within the scope of the first class advancement with advancements at level 30, 60, 100, 200, and 260.
+Three separate classes, under the Explorer branch, are created differently from normal Explorers: Dual Blade (Thief), Pathfinder (Bowman), and Cannoneer (Pirate).

-Cygnus Knight characters begin as Noblesse class and begin their journey on Ereve.
-At level 10, they are allowed to class advance into five Cygnus Knight classes, each one parallels to the Explorer class.
-Upon reaching the level limit of 120, Cygnus Knights are able to change into a level 50 explorer with benefits.
+Cygnus Knight characters begin as the Noblesse class and begin their journey in Ereve.
+At level 10, they are allowed to class advance into five Cygnus Knight classes.

-Six Hero classes are currently available: Aran, Evan, Mercedes, Phantom, Luminous and Shade.
+Six Hero classes are available: Aran, Evan, Mercedes, Phantom, Luminous and Shade.
 The Hero classes are characters with background stories related to the antagonist of the game, the Black Mage.
 Aran has the Combo System, a unique feature to the class, allowing them to generate combo counts by hitting monsters, giving them buffs and allowing them to cast combo-consuming skills.
 Evan is similar to Magicians, but uses a dragon, which fights alongside them.
-Mercedes is an elven archer who uses Dual Bowguns.
-Phantom is a Thief character with the ability to mimic skills from Adventurer characters.
+Mercedes is an elven archer who uses dual bowguns.
+Phantom is a Thief character with the ability to mimic skills from Explorer characters.
 Luminous is a magician of light who can also use dark magic which they absorbed from the Black Mage.
 Shade is the sixth and forgotten hero, whose existence was erased during the sealing of the Black Mage.
 They use spirits to aid them in battle.